jostylr/literate-programming-book/manuscript/artistic-programming.md

 <<(part-1/ap-web.html)

 To run this, one needs to run the lprc.js file that defines these commands.
-There are other methods that we'll discuss later, but this is a useful method.
+There are other methods that we'll discuss later, but this is perhaps the most useful method.

-The lprc.js file is and it requires the modules markdown-it and jade.
+The lprc.js file requires the modules markdown-it and jade.
 We also include jshint which was done to check the script that we snuck in there.

 <<(part-1/lprc.js)